Venture Café: Rock Your Business Co-Founders Ed Oates and Michelle Fox

 Business of Games Summit

 On September 14, the Center for Entrepreneurship and the Game Research and Immersive Design (GRID) Lab hosted the inaugural Business of Games Summit.
-The all-day event focus on all aspects of rapidly growing game industry with panels, exhibitors, and a case competition.
+The all-day event focused on all aspects of rapidly growing game industry with panels, exhibitors, and a case competition.
 The event had over 700 attendees during the day.

 Venture Café: Ryan Watson